 Wingspan 6-8 mm.

-This species occurs widely over most of the British Isles, and flies in the daytime between May and August.
-It is a tiny species with a wingspan of around 6 or 7mm, and in common with other similar species, has metallic forewings.
+This species occurs widely over most of the British Isles, and can be seen in the daytime between May and August.
+It rarely flies far, and can be found in shade and weak sunshine.
+It is a tiny species with a wingspan of around 6 or 7mm, being generally smaller than M. calthella.

 The early stages are not well described, but the larvae are believed to feed at the bases of herbaceous plants.